 Rome turns a friend into an enemy

 The death of Mehrdad II in 88 BC after such a long and successful reign actually left Parthia in some confusion.
 As after the death of Alexander, parts of the empire began to break off.
 The era of Parthian expansion was over: henceforth the Parthian empire would be dominated by internal problems.
 Specifically there was trouble in Armenia.

 What was the importance of Armenia, and what had been happening there up until now?
 Click to catch up.

 Mehrdad had thought he had Armenia sorted.
 Because of its geographical position (mountainous and remote), neither the Achaemenids nor the Seleucids had taken much interest in it.
-But even before Mehrdad was dead, the man he'd put on the throne, Tigranes, made a grab for independence, and soon won control of the Seleucid throne - and then headed for a slice of Parthian territory.
+But even before Mehrdad was dead, the man he'd put on the throne, Tigranes, made a grab for independence - and then headed for a slice of Parthian territory.
 Media, northern Mesopotamia, Cilicia and Seleucid possessions in Syria all fell easily to him.
 Cheekily, he even started calling himself King of Kings.

 Enter the poison king, Mithridates VI of Pontus …

 Tigranes was backed by Mithridates VI of Pontus, who was involved in his own much more ambitious programme of expansion into Roman Asia and Greece from his territory on the southern shore of the Black Sea.
 The Romans had failed in ten years to bring Mithridates to bay, but by 69 BC Lucullus was closing in on him.
 Two Parthian kings refused Mithridates' pleas for help: Lucullus had renewed the treaty.
 Parthia was still friends with Rome.

 Looking towards Artaxata in Armenia from the Turkish border